tanoj22/tanoj22/README.md

 # Hi, I'm Sai Tanoj 👋

+I'm currently pursuing my Master's degree in Data Analytics Engineering at Northeastern University - Boston.
 A few years ago, I was just curious about how computers “see.”
 That curiosity has now grown into a journey!
 I started with the basics, teaching machines to tell cats from dogs.
 Today, that same spark drives me to design models that can find tumors in medical scans, explain their predictions, and perhaps contribute to saving lives.

 ## 🌱 My Journey So Far